 Wildlife Highlights

-The legendary wildebeest migration is one of the world’s most amazing wildlife encounters.
+The legendary is one of the world’s most amazing wildlife encounters.
 Every year is different, but sometime in July and August (and even as late as September), millions of animals leave northern Tanzania’s Serengeti National Park and head into the Masai Mara.
 The crossings of the Mara River along the way are some of the most spectacular moments of the migration.
 Around October, the migration slowly heads back into Tanzania again.

 Best Time for Wildlife Viewing

 Wildlife viewing in the Masai Mara is good throughout the year, but the months from June to October are relatively dry and offer the best general wildlife watching.
-The best months for the wildebeest migration are July or August to October.
+The best months for the are July or August to October.
 It should be noted that, although the pattern is well known, the exact timing of the migration varies from year to year as the animals move with the rain looking for greener pastures.